 On this date, in 1787, the Underground Railroad is celebrated.
 This organization helped escaped African slaves from the Antebellum South on their journey to freedom in the North, Canada, and Mexico.

 Fugitive slaves got to Mexico in many different ways.
 Some went on foot, while others rode horses or were able to board ferries bound for Mexican ports.
 John Webber, a Unionist ally, settled in Texas and Mexico and aided slaves across the Rio Grande.
-In 1857, Nathaniel Jackson became one of the conductors using his ranch in south Texas.
+In 1857, Nathaniel Jackson became one of the conductors using his ranch in South Texas.
 Stories spread about enslaved people who crossed the Rio Grande River dividing Texas from Mexico by floating on bales of cotton, and several Texas newspapers reported in July 1863 that three enslaved people had escaped this way.

 On the night of June 2, 1863, Tubman guided a troop of 150 Black soldiers of the Second South Carolina Battalion on the Combahee River.
 The plan was to liberate as many slaves as possible by catching slaveholders by surprise.
-The attack became known as the Combahee River Raid and liberated more than 750 slaves.
+The attack became known as the Combahee River Raid and freed more than 750 slaves.
 Tubman was considered such a threat to the slave system that plantation owners offered a $40,000 reward for her capture.

 British Educational Communications and Technology Agency, Millburn Hill Road,